jeya-maria-jose/Overcomplete-Deep-Subspace-Clustering/README.md

 ### Prerequisites

--Python 3.6
+- Python 3.6
--Tensorflow 1.14
+- Tensorflow 1.14
--munkres
+- munkres
--sklearn
+- sklearn

 ## Using the Code: